2000 Summer Olympics cauldron

-The 2000 Summer Olympics cauldron is a heritage-listed former Olympic flame holder and now fountain at Cathy Freeman Park, near the corner of Olympic Boulevard and the Grand Parade, Sydney Olympic Park, in the City of Parramatta Council, New South Wales, Australia.
-It was originally designed by Michael Scott-Mitchell for the 2000 Summer Olympics with the design of the re-presentation in Cathy Freeman Park by Tzannes Associates.
-It was built from 2000 to 2010 by Engineers Tierney and Partners with the assistance of LUSAS Civil and Structural.
-It is also known as Olympic Cauldron at Sydney Olympic Park, The Cauldron, Sydney Olympic Games Cauldron, Millenium Games Cauldron and Sydney 2000 Games Cauldron.
-The property is owned by the Sydney Olympic Park Authority.
+The 2000 Summer Olympics cauldron is a heritage-listed former Olympic flame holder and now fountain at Cathy Freeman Park, within the Sydney Olympic Park in Parramatta Council, New South Wales.
+It was designed by Michael Scott-Mitchell for the 2000 Summer Olympics and Paralympics and was initially installed at Stadium Australia.
+After the games it was moved to its current location with adaptations by Tzannes Associates.
 It was added to the New South Wales State Heritage Register on 10 September 2010.